 The Settings app on Windows 11 lets you view all the cameras connected to your computer.
 Besides configuring and troubleshooting, you can also disable your PC’s camera via the Settings app.
 Here’s how.

-Step 1: Click on the Start button on the Taskbar and click the gear-shaped Settings app icon to launch the app.
+Step 1: Open the Start menu and click the gear-shaped icon to launch the Settings app.

-Step 2: Click on the Bluetooth & devices tab in the left column and click on Cameras on the right pane.
+Step 2: Select the Bluetooth & devices tab in the left column and then click on Cameras.

 Step 4: Click the Disable button at the bottom.